jlan84/Contract-Identification-and-Filtration/README.md

 </br>
 </br>

-Below is the confusion matrix showing predictions generated from the 4-word model.
+Below is the confusion matrix showing predictions generated from the 4-gram model.
 </br>
 <p align="center">
 <img src="images/chicago_confusion_whole_set.png"  height="700" width="700" />
 </p>
 </br>

+## Random Forest

+Next I tried a Random Forest model to potentially improve the accuracy of the model.
+The baseline accuracy was only 38%, but after adding the predictions from the Naive Bayes model and using a 4-gram word grouping for the tfidf matrix the accuracy improved to 84%.

+## Future Work

+1. Improve the dataset to include more relevant contracts
+2. Work on highlighting important contract features
+3. Web app
+4. Utilize unsupervized learning for topic modeling